alielmaksoud/HealthPortal/README.md

 On the patient page, the user can see the name and ID of the patient he/she just selected.
 And below that, it's a chart with all of the data of this particular patient.

-The chart is roughly the with charts in the dashboard with a few differences.
+The chart is roughly the same with charts in the dashboard with a few differences.

 First, all data of the patient is on the chart.

-Second, with the control of the below checkbox, the user can view the average of the data as a dotted mark line.
+Second, with the control of the checkbox, the user can view the average of the data as dotted mark lines.

 As in the task requirement, an admin app is created as well (at /admin).
 No authentication is created, and currently, we can access it by typing the URL.

 When an admin at the admin page, a list of available databases will be listed in the left navigation menu.
 By default, no database is selected.

 When the admin clicks any of the databases, first 25 rows of data will be returned and displayed in a table on the right.
-Currently, show more data is not implemented and admin can only see a database at a time.
+Currently, showing more data is not implemented and admin can only see a database at a time.

 The data table is sortable and filterable.
 The small area under each column is the sort button for each column.
 Admin can sort the data in the descendent or ascendant manner by number or by word.

 The input box for each column is the filter input box.
-It will automatically filter as admin types.
+It will automatically filter in real time as admin types.

 Currently, admin can only read the database data.
-CREATE, UPDATE AND DELETE functionalities are still under development.
-Because they are in the task requirement, they will be finished.
+CREATE, UPDATE AND DELETE are implemented as API endpoints but functionalities are not available in the front-end.
+More todos can be found in the Todos Section.

 ## Getting Started